 Recitals

-A. WHEREAS, the District provides various municipal services to certain real property in El Paso County, Colorado referred to as FALCON HIGHLANDS SOUTH FILING NO.1; and
+A. WHEREAS, the Metro District provides various public services to certain real property in El Paso County, Colorado; and

-B. WHEREAS, Developer is the owner of certain real estate (the Property or Subdivision) in El Paso County, Colorado, which Property is legally described in Exhibit A attached hereto and incorporated herein by this reference; and
+B. WHEREAS, Developer is the owner of certain real estate (the Property)in El Paso County, Colorado, which Property is situated in the Metro District’s boundaries and legally described in Exhibit A attached hereto and incorporated herein by this reference; and

-C. WHEREAS, Developer desires to plat and develop on the Property a subdivision to be known as FALCON HIGHLANDS SOUTH FILING NO.1; and
+C. WHEREAS, Developer desires to plat and develop on the Property a subdivision to be known as FALCON HIGHLANDS SOUTH FILING NO.1 (Subdivision); and

-D. WHEREAS, the development of this Property will substantially increase the volume of water runoff and will decrease the quality of the stormwater runoff from the Property, and, therefore, it is in the best interest of public health, safety and welfare for the County to condition approval of this subdivision on Developer’s promise to construct adequate drainage, water runoff control facilities, and stormwater quality structural Best Management Practices (“BMPs”) for the subdivision; and
+D. WHEREAS, the development of this Property will substantially increase the volume of water runoff and will decrease the quality of the stormwater runoff from the Property, and, therefore, it is in the best interest of public health, safety and welfare for the County to condition approval of this Subdivision on Developer’s promise to construct adequate drainage, water runoff control facilities, and stormwater quality structural Best Management Practices (BMPs) for the Subdivision; and

 E. WHEREAS, Chapter 8, Section 8.4.5 of the El Paso County Land Development Code, as periodically amended, promulgated pursuant to Section 30-28-133(1), Colorado Revised Statutes (C.R.S.), requires the County to condition approval of all subdivisions on a developer’s promise to so construct adequate drainage, water runoff control facilities, and BMPs in subdivisions; and